Messages

 -

 Universal Windows GUI To add a sound to your message, upload an Audio file.
-The file will be played upon receiving the message.
-The allowed extensions are .wav and .mp3.
-You can add sound to popups as well as to panel messages.
+The file will be played when a user receives the message.
+The allowed extensions are

 Form to create a message